zijiezhu/martinisoft.github.io/_posts/2014-02-21-some-well-kept-chicago-developer-secrets.markdown

 ### #3 - Attend meetups

 In Chicago on any given week; there is a meetup practically every day (including weekends) for a programming language, framework, or methodology.
 If your Friday afternoons are available, consider attending [8th Light University](http://university.8thlight.com/) or if Tuesday afternoon works better checkout [Geekfest](http://www.meetup.com/Geekfest/).
-Checkout sites like [Meetup](http://www.meetup.com/find/) and search for your favorite programming language or framework.
+Visit [meetup.com](http://www.meetup.com/find/) and search for your favorite programming language or framework.
 Chances are a meetup is happening soon and you could attend to find some new friends.
 Sometimes these meetups are sponsored with free food and drinks too, which is a bonus for the starving (or broke) student.

 ### Get out there!